mishabruml/ecotricity-meter-reads-service/README.md

 This codebase is hosted on github, which was chosen because I am really comfortable with it.
 I used it's features extensively, even for a team of 1 (me) things like PR's were really handy.

-One of the great things about Now, is the out-the-box continuous deployments when configured with github; Now sits on top of github as a github 'app' and deploys my app for me. `master` and `dev` branches have special status, as the master branch deploys to my main production environment and URL, and `dev` to a dev environment, but also *any* feature branch is deployed at it's own staging url.
+The app is deployed to Now platform; one of the great things about Now, is the out-the-box continuous deployments when configured with github; Now sits on top of github as a github 'app' and deploys my app for me. `master` and `dev` branches have special status, as the master branch deploys to my main production environment and URL, and `dev` to a dev environment, but also *any* feature branch is deployed at it's own staging url.
 This is super handy for development and allowed me to move really fast and hassle-free, and allowed regular testing of the API in a deployed context.

 The test suite is written in [mocha](https://mochajs.org/) see test section for more on that specifically.
 Code coverage is provided by [nyc/istanbul](https://istanbul.js.org/), and the reporting is provided by [codecov](https://codecov.io/).
 I wrote some npm scripts (see `package.json`) to test my code, run a coverage report, and upload it to my Codecov account.
 This can be linked to my github repo, which is what me gives me my shiny coverage % badge, at the top of this page!